muraai/aps-training-materials/README.md

 Use the Mule task to send messages to the Mule ESB (Enterprise Service Bus).
 You can find more information on Mule ESB **[her**e](https://www.mulesoft.com/resources/esb/what-mule-esb).
 Note that Mule is by default not installed and would need to be added by the system admin.
 A mule task is visualized as a rounded rectangle with the Mule logo in the top-left corner.

-**3. Structural Components:****                                                                                                                       **
+**3. Structural Components:**

 You use structural components to group multiple components in a sub process to reuse in a parent process definition, and to embed and call other process definitions from inside your own process.

 **3.1 Sub-process**

 A sub process is a single activity that contains activities, gateways, and events which form a process.
 A sub process is completely embedded inside a parent process.
 You can use a sub process to create a new scope for events.
-Events that are thrown during execution of the sub process, can be caught by **[Boundary event**s](https://docs.alfresco.com/process-services1.8/topics/boundary_events.html) on the boundary of the sub process, creating a scope for that event limited to just the sub process.
+Events that are thrown during execution of the sub process, can be caught by **[Boundary events]**(https://docs.alfresco.com/process-services1.8/topics/boundary_events.html) on the boundary of the sub process, creating a scope for that event limited to just the sub process.

 Sub-processes must have the following characteristics: